Phinnnty/Train_Cursor-DART-DUBLIN/README.md

 ## How's It Work?

 This script helps Dublin commuters know when to leave their desk to catch their train without constantly checking timetables.
-Every minute via the [Irish Rail API](https://api.irishrail.ie/realtime/) it provides a visual cue to indicate train arrival times at your train station by changing the colour of your cursor and generating a short lived tooltip with the next train's details.
+Users select the timeframe they want the script to work and during that period it gives periodic updates via the [Irish Rail API](https://api.irishrail.ie/realtime/) it provides a visual cue to indicate train arrival times at your train station by changing the colour of your cursor and generating a short lived tooltip with the next train's details.

 ![Dart_Cursor_API_Update](https://github.com/user-attachments/assets/f3ae050a-828a-4461-85b3-474f06cf4064)